American Skullcap

 American skullcap is a mint-family herb whose dried aerial parts contain a phytochemical profile distinct from its Asian cousin Scutellaria baicalensis, with characteristic flavonoids including baicalin, scutellarin, dihydrobaicalin and the GABA-active flavonoid wogonin.
 It has a long traditional use in Eclectic and modern Western herbalism as a nervine, and small randomized trials have evaluated its acute anxiolytic and mood-supporting effects in healthy adults.
 Preclinical work indicates modulatory activity at GABA-A receptors, providing a plausible mechanistic basis for the calm, relaxed states described by traditional practitioners and users.

-Studied Dose 350 mg of aerial-parts extract three times daily was used in the published crossover trial.
-Traditional tincture doses range from 1-4 mL up to three times daily of a 1:5 ethanolic preparation.
+Studied Dose 350 mg aerial-parts extract three times daily; traditional tincture 1-4 mL up to three times daily (1:5 preparation).

 Active Compound Aerial-parts flavonoids including baicalin, scutellarin, dihydrobaicalin, lateriflorin and the GABA-active flavone wogonin.